-At the turn of the fourteenth and fifteenth centuries the church was given the form of a three-nave hall with a separate chancel, a western tower and a vestry.
+The church was located in the northern part of the town, on a plot separated from the market square by a building block, on the bank of the escarpment gently sloping towards the river.
+It obtained the form of a three-nave, four-bay hall with a separate two-bay chancel, a western tower and a sacristy placed at the chancel from the north.
 The presbytery was built on a square plan ended from the east by three sides.
-His slender body was trimmed with buttresses and filled with gothic windows with lancet shape.
+Its slender building was surrounded with buttresses and filled with gothic windows with lancet shape.
 The interior was covered with a rib vault.
 A communications turret was erected at the site of the south wall of the chancel and the eastern wall of the southern aisle.

 In the last stage of the temple construction a tower was erected.
 It was set on a plan of a rectangle, adjoining to the nave.
+It was not planned in the original concept, as evidenced by diagonal buttresses at the interface between the tower massif and the side aisles.
 The first floor, which is equal to the height of the aisle, houses a great porch divided into three bays.
 Each of them is closed with a stellar vault.
 On the axis of the tower, over the portal is a large window with profiled, pointed jambs.
 Also on the north and south sides are windows with identical appearance.
 The second floor is a square tower, which is a bell tower.
 All facades of this floor are decorated with pointed blendes with tracery fill.
 Some of the blendes are slot holes, through which the sound of bells is extracted.
 This floor is completed with a platform from which the last floor of the tower grows.

 Website architektura.pomorze.pl, Trzebiatów – Kościół Mariacki ( Treptow – Marienkirche )